metagenlab/zDB/README.md

 conda install singularity=3.8.4 -c conda-forge
 ```

 If you plan on running the webapp in a conda environment, **Xvfb should be installed on your machine**.
 The ete3 rendering engine unfortunately relies on Qt, which requires an X server running in headless mode.
 If you can't install Xvfb, please consider using singularity containers.
+We plan on developing our own Javascript tree rendering code to get rid of this dependency.

 ### Install zDB from sources